InfantRaju-git/py-helloworld/README.md

 # CloudEngine Labs DevOps Engineer Assignment

 ## Time limit
-- Assignment needs to be submitted within 2 days after the assignment is shared to candidate.
+- Assignment needs to be submitted within 2 days after it is shared to candidate.

 ## Objective of the assignment
 - This is to test the basic understanding of candidate's knowledge in the below areas,